 The Measure of all Things

 T. Griffin, Brendan Canty (Fugazi) and Catherine McRae have collaborated on a live score to Academy Award Nominee Sam Green's presentation about the Guinness Book of World Records: The Measure of all Things.
 It premiered at Hot Docs Film Festival in Toronto, April 27th, and has performed at Planete Doc in Poland and the Sheffield International Film Festival in the UK.
 Performances will continue through 2015.
 Coming up: shows at The Walker Art Center, Big Sky Film Festival, The Wexner Center and The True/False Film Festival!

 The Newburgh Sting

-Kate Davis and David Heilbroner's expose of an FBI terrorism sting in Newburgh, NY has been picked up by HBO and will broadcast this July!
+Kate Davis and David Heilbroner's expose of an FBI terrorism sting in Newburgh, NY is in rotation on HBO.

 Evolution of a Criminal